ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/run-in-the-cloud/function-as-a-service/azure-functions.md

 >**Note:** For the non native JVM based approach, both build options will behave the same as JVM is platform independent.

-We will be using these build options along with native build option while building the package.
-First, let's build the package for running locally.
-This will use the GraalVM you installed in your machine to build the native image and the generated executable be compatible with your machine.
+This sample uses these build options along with the native build option while building the package.
+First, let's build the package and run it locally.
+This will use the GraalVM you installed on your machine to build the native image and make the generated executable compatible with your machine.

 ```bash